nuxt/website-v2/content/en/guides/configuration-glossary/configuration-plugins.md

 Vue.use(Antd)
 ```

-Note that the css was [imported as per Ant Design Documentation](https://www.antdv.com/docs/vue/getting-started/#3.-Use-antd's-Components).
+Note that the css was [imported as per Ant Design Documentation](https://vue.ant.design/docs/vue/getting-started/#3.-Use-antd's-Components 'External tip relevant to building plugins')

 All the paths defined in the `plugins` property will be **imported** before initializing the main application.